Uyirullavarai Usha: Release and reception

 Uyirullavarai Usha was released on 4 March 1983.
 Rajendar struggled to find a distributor for the film, with the trade blaming him of "going back to the M.G.R. era".
-Despite these criticisms, the film became successful at the box-office.
+Despite these criticisms, the film became successful at the box office.
 Ananda Vikatan said the film's plus points were its songs and score.
-Kalki criticised the film for having a Oru Thalai Ragam hangover.
+Thiraignani of Kalki criticised the film for having a Oru Thalai Ragam (1980) hangover.

+Re-release

+The film is being planned for a re-release in September 2025.